Title VI Policy Availability

 The Rockford Mass Transit District unequivocally seeks to provide fair and equitable transportation to all persons within the District’s service area.
 No person shall be shorted, limited, or in any other way discriminated against on the basis of race, color, national origin, sex, age, religion, physical or mental abilities or disabilities, ability to speak or understand the English language, or financial wealth or the ability to earn financial income.
 If you feel you have been discriminated against, the mechanism to review and resolve the complaint would consist of the following:

 Title VI Complaint Procedure

-A complaint form can be found coming into our administrative office, or by calling 815.961.9000, or by emailing the RMTD EEO Officer: Lbrown@rmtd.org
+A complaint can be filed by coming into our administrative office, by calling 815.961.9000, or by emailing the RMTD EEO Officer: Lbrown@rmtd.org

 Title VI of the Civil Rights Act of 1964 as amended prohibits discrimination on the basis of race, color and national origin for programs and activities receiving federal financial assistance.
 As a recipient of federal financial assistance, the Rockford Mass Transit District (RMTD) has in place the following complaint procedure:

 - Any person who believes that he or she, or any specific class of persons, has been subjected to discrimination or retaliation by RMTD’s administration of federally funded programs, as prohibited by Title VI of the Civil Rights Act of 1964, as amended, and related statutes, may file a written complaint.
 All written complaints received by the RMTD shall be screened by the Operations Supervisor.
 Complaints deemed to be Title VI in scope will be immediately referred to the RMTD Equal Employment Opportunity (EEO) Officer.Written complaints shall be sent to:Rockford Mass Transit District